One Mission. One Vision. Your Future.

 the Recruitment Hotline at (770) 477-3534*

 JOB APPLICATION: Your first step will be to complete the application on-line through the Clayton County Human Resources website.
 NOTE: Please read all documents included with the selected job announcement and following any mentioned instructions accordingly.

 SWORN APPLICANT WRITTEN & PHYSICAL TESTING: All sworn personnel will be required to take the Departmental Physical Agility Testing in order to complete the hiring process.
-Non-GA Post Certified Peace Officers will be required to complete and submit passing Compass Scores within 30 days of completing the application.
+Non-GA Post Certified Peace Officers will be required to complete and submit passing entrance exam scores prior to taking the Physical Agility Test.